sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 The Carbon AI Chat provides the ability to integrate with screen sharing or co-browse capabilities a service desk provides.
 The service desk API in the Carbon AI Chat allows the integration to ask the user to approve a screen sharing request from the agent and then it gives the user the ability to stop screen sharing when he wishes.

 **Note:** The Carbon AI Chat does not provide the screen sharing functions, only the ability to request permission from the user.
-The service desk integration provides the screen sharing capability. {{class=DocMarkdown__Note}}
+The service desk integration provides the screen sharing capability.

 To begin a screen sharing session, you need to call the `callback.screenShareRequest` function.
 After the call, the Carbon AI Chat displays a modal to the user asking if he wants to approve the request to begin screen sharing.
 This function returns a Promise that resolves when the user responds to the request and the resolution value is the user's response.